Blueberry Glazed Loaf with Lemon Ricotta Cream

 Prepare two 4 ½" X 8 ½" loaf pans by greasing and lightly flouring.

 In a large bowl, sift the dry ingredients.
-Then grate the nutmeg into the bowl.

 Gently add the dry ingredients to the wet ingredients.
 Mix with a spatula just until the dry ingredients are moistened.
 Ensure there are no flour pockets.
 Do not overmix.

 Spoon the batter into each pan evenly.
 Divide the jam into each loaf.
 Spread the jam over the surface of the batter.
 Use a knife to swirl the jam

 Bake for 50 to 60 minutes, checking until a toothpick inserted in the middle of the loaf turns out clean.
 Remove from pan and let cool on rack.
 Do not overbake.

 Place ricotta and sugar in food processor fitted with the blade.
 Whiz for 2 minutes, stopping to scrap the sides.